engie-group/zabel-elements/README.md

 seen by project members.
 An LDAP server would probably be a utility, used both as a reference and as an access control tool.

-In the above list, Kubernetes and Okta are utilities.
+In the above list, Atlassian, Kubernetes and Okta are utilities.
 The other elements are managed services.

 You can use this library independently of the Zabel platform, as it has no specific dependencies on it.
 In particular, the **zabel.elements.clients**